 Karl has been a freelance writer for over 10 years.
 He's passionate about music, art, and writing!

 Leifendeth’s Dawn of Delusion is an unsparing attack on the ears and a stark, bleak, blunt comment on the parts of human life we don’t like to look at or discuss.
 There is no sweetness and little light to be found on the album.
 There is instead a ragged wound of sound, a lacerating aural assault that seethes and growls.
-Easy listening, it ain’t.
+Easy listening this is not.
 However, I enjoy the challenge it presents both lyrically and musically.
 I am not sure it’ll be on frequent rotation for me, but sometimes it’s refreshing to move beyond my comfort zone and see a harsher picture.

 The palette of sounds that Leifendeth uses on Dawn of Delusion is in your face and aggressive.
 There are an assortment of jagged edged, cutting synth sounds that roar, distort and scream while gigantic slabs of sepulchral bass descend and massive, hollow drums batter and charge.
 The music is unrelenting and fraught with sensations of threat, danger and pain.
 I feel the synths, bass and drums on the album are effective in conveying what Leifendeth is going for.